 Wanted: the citizens of leuven

-Interested parties can register to participate through until the end of June.
-From all the submissions, Maakbaar Leuven will select fifty families to interview in greater depth about the research questions.
+From all the submissions, Maakbaar Leuven selected fifty families to interview in greater depth about the research questions.
 “The research itself will be spread out over a year,” says Davids.
-“We hope to publish the first results by November.
-We certainly want to give interim feedback to the participants to motivate them.
+“We certainly want to give interim feedback to the participants to motivate them.
 And we regularly meet together with Recupel.
 They are our sounding board.
 Recupel provides expertise and also funds the research.”